Building your retirement plan

 If you're building your business for the long haul, it should support you (and your employees) when you're ready to leave it.
 Fortunately, there are a variety of retirement plans built for small business owners.
 Here's a brief roundup of the current plans available, the types of organizations they can work for, and their associated contributions.

 Simplified Employee Pension Plan (SEP IRA) — For those employers with just a few employees, a SEP IRA is a low-cost, easy-to-maintain option.
 Funded with tax-deductible employer contributions, all eligible employees must be covered and employee salary deferral contributions are not allowed.
-SEP IRAs are easy to establish and administer — most adoption agreements are one page — and you won't have to file annual reports with the Internal Revenue Service.
-There are no minimum contributions and they can vary by year, so you won't be forced to contribute during slower years.
-If you're an employee of your own corporation, contribution limits are 25% of compensation, up to $54,000 in 2017, up from $53,000 in 2016.
-If you're self-employed, the maximum deduction limit is based on your net earnings which takes into consideration your deductible part of your self-employment tax and the contribution itself.
+SEP IRAs are easy to establish and administer — most adoption agreements are one page.
+There are no minimum contributions and they can vary by year, so you won’t be forced to contribute during slower years.
+If you’re an employee of your own corporation, contribution limits are 25% of compensation, up to $57,000 in 2020, up from $56,000 in 2019.
+If you’re self-employed, the maximum deduction limit is based on your net earnings which takes into consideration your deductible part of your self-employment tax and the contribution itself.
 Generally, you must contribute to eligible employee accounts at the same salary percentage you contribute to your own account.

-Savings Incentive Match Plan for Employees (SIMPLE IRA) — SIMPLE IRAs are available to employers with 100 employees or fewer who don't maintain any other retirement plan.
+Savings Incentive Match Plan for Employees (SIMPLE IRA) — SIMPLE IRAs are available to employers with 100 employees or fewer who don’t maintain any other retirement plan.
 They allow employee salary deferral contributions and employer contributions are mandatory.
 Eligible employees are those who have earned $5,000 or more in any two years prior and who will earn at least $5,000 this year.
-Salary deferrals are capped at $12,500, and employees age 50 or older may also defer an additional $3,000 for 2017, the same as in 2016.
+Salary deferrals are capped at $13,500 for 2020, which is up from $13,000 in 2019, and employees age 50 or older may also defer an additional $3,000 for 2020, the same as in 2019.
 Employers are required to make contributions to their employees and may choose to either provide a dollar for dollar match, up to 3% of salary, to those who participate in the plan or contribute 2% to everyone who is eligible regardless of participation.

 Profit sharing plans — Just what they sound like, profit sharing plans offer you and your employees a chunk of your annual profits, although company profits are not a requirement for contributions.
-The plan can require 1,000 hours of service during a 12-month period in order to be eligible and participate in the plan.
 Any business owner is eligible to establish this type of plan.
+The business owner can establish the parameters employees must satisfy in order to be eligible, or participate in the plan during the plan's establishment.
+The eligibility features can require an employee to complete a certain number of hours, or even defined time periods prior to participating in the plan.
 Employee salary deferrals are not allowed.

-Solo Defined Benefit plan (Solo-DB) — A defined benefit plan is one in which you set a target monthly or annual dollar benefit that you want to receive when you retire.
-Your annual contributions to the plan are calculated taking into account your current age, the average of your three highest years of income, your planned retirement age, and balances you have accumulated in the plan.
+Defined Benefit plan (DB) — A defined benefit plan is one in which you set a target monthly or annual dollar benefit that you want to receive when you retire.
+Your annual contributions to the plan are calculated taking into account current age, the average of three highest years of income, planned retirement age, and balances you have accumulated in the plan.
 Annual contributions are mandatory, and a higher targeted benefit will result in greater required annual contributions.
-The plan can require 1,000 hours of service during a 12-month period in order to be eligible and participate in the plan.
 Any business owner is eligible to establish this type of plan.
-The key advantage to the Solo-DB plan is that the contributions can be significantly higher, although minimum funding and other requirements may apply.
+The business owner can establish the parameters employees must satisfy in order to be eligible, or participate in the plan during the plan's establishment.
+The eligibility features can require an employee to complete a certain number of hours, or even defined time periods prior to participating in the plan.
+The key advantage to the DB plan is that the contributions can be significantly higher, although minimum funding and other requirements may apply.